secretsquirrel/encryptAgit/README.md

 ## Enjoy

-Please submit any bugs reports to the github repo...
+Please submit any bug reports to the github repo...

 ## Considerations